sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/explanations/server_side.md

 ## Setup

 This is a one-time process.
-Once a site-admin of the Sourcegraph instance set up executors and enabled server-side Batch Changes, all users of the Sourcegraph installation can get started with no additional setup required.
+Once a site-admin of the Sourcegraph instance sets up executors and enables server-side Batch Changes, all users of the Sourcegraph instance can get started with no additional setup required.

 Make sure that